rigetti/pyquil/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The above description motivates these changes.
 - [ ] There is a unit test that covers these changes.
+- [ ] All new and existing tests pass locally and on Semaphore.
 - [ ] Parameters have type hints with [PEP 484 syntax](https://www.python.org/dev/peps/pep-0484/).
 - [ ] Functions and classes have useful sphinx-style docstrings.
 - [ ] (New Feature) The docs have been updated accordingly.